 N.B.
 The AP English Lit Course Description published by College Board (Effective Fall 2014) indicates that students enrolling in this course “should read widely and reflect on their reading through extensive discussion, writing and rewriting . . . [and] should assume considerable responsibility for the amount of reading and writing they do.”
 Additionally, this course seeks to engage “students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students consider a work’s structure, style, and themes as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.” – Any reading students do this summer should be done with this in mind.

-Reading Requirements: Over the course of the summer, actively read:
+Reading Requirements: Over the course of the summer, actively read three texts:

-The texts ought to be read in that order, and we have to be heavy-handed about the order to have some sense of – well – order about this whole thing.
+The texts ought to be read in that order, and we have to be heavy-handed about the order to have some sense of order about this whole thing.
 While it’s summer, we have to have some rules.
-If students access this document electronically, the first two texts do appear in the public domain, and links are provided.
+If students access this document electronically, Jane Eyre and Shakespeare do appear in the public domain, and links are provided.
 However, I recommend hard copies for note-taking purposes.
-These texts will serve as reference points this year, and they may appear as an option for you to write about on the AP Literature Exam in May, 2018.
-Additionally, they represent the variety of literary challenges we will face both in class and on the AP exam in May, 2018.
+These texts will serve as reference points this year, and they may appear as an option for you to write about on the AP Literature Exam in May, 2022.
+Additionally, they represent the variety of literary challenges we will face both in class and on the AP exam in May, 2022.

 In other words, if students struggle with Mr. Shakespeare, Ms. Bronte, or Ms. Rhys, they may want to reconsider their course of choice for the year.
-Granted, students will not be left alone with difficult texts, if they are willing to give it the effort, we will seek ways to make the reading deliver us its secrets.
+Granted, students will not be left alone with difficult texts throughout the year, if they are willing to give it the effort, we will seek ways to make meaning from our reading together.

 While reading the texts, students should annotate as they read.
 (If students purchase a Kindle or Nook version of the text, annotations are still expected but may be done electronically.)

 Please share this handout with parents/guardians so that they know our purposes.
-If students have any questions at any time, please do not hesitate to contact me at email@example.com or firstname.lastname@example.org
+If students have any questions at any time, please do not hesitate to contact us at email@example.com or firstname.lastname@example.org

 Please note: This is not an exercise in just jumping through hoops.
 There are thematic ideas that are introduced through these three pieces that will span the year.
 Additionally, it is crucial that students have as much literature in their toolbelt as possible in preparation for the AP Exam.
-The first author has appeared on the AP exam 89 times.
-The second title has appeared 5 times, and the third author has appeared on the AP exam 89 times.
+The first title has appeared 18 times, the second title has appeared 5 times, and the third author has appeared on the AP exam 89 times.

 I recommend students do not wait until the last minute to begin reading these texts.
 Below, please find suggestions for how to focus the reading.